MeldaS/COVID/Meeting_Minutes/meeting-notes.md

 ** we can add value by linking to public policy, transport & flows, geodemographics ** this virus is unprecedented compared to other viruses, how useful is previous research...?

+As we understand how the virus spreads, modeling for micro-scale level lockdowns vs. country scale lockdowns.
+Understand the spread of the virus in relation to demographic household structure in two or three countries.
+The post-peak period: the implementation of social distancing in various arenas of our daily life, will it be necessary?
+The impact of transport systems in the speed transmission of the virus, analysing two countries.

 ### Data
 * we can add our own data sets to Kaggle, so don't need to be limited to research archives.